Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/dns-in-detail.md

 ## 🎯 What I Learned

-- What DNS (Domain Name System) is and the problem it solves
+- What DNS (Domain Name System) is and the problem it solves.
-- The structure of a domain name: top-level domain, second-level domain, and subdomain
+- The structure of a domain name: top-level domain, second-level domain, and subdomain.
 - Common DNS record types: A, AAAA, TXT, MX, CNAME
 - The full step-by-step path a DNS request takes, from root servers to the final destination